Hadrien-Montanelli/Hadrien-Montanelli.github.io/_posts/2017-10-09-choreographies.md

 see, e.g., <a href="http://www.maths.manchester.ac.uk/~jm/Choreographies/">these animations</a>.
 The trivial ones are circles, and these were found by
 <a href="http://en.wikipedia.org/wiki/Joseph-Louis_Lagrange">Lagrange</a> in 1772.
-Fore more than two centuries that was the full story, until Moore (<a href="http://tuvalu.santafe.edu/~moore/pubs/braids-prl.pdf">numerically in 1993</a>), and then Chenciner and Montgomery
+Fore more than two centuries that was the full story.

+Everything changed at the end of the 20th century, when Moore (<a href="http://tuvalu.santafe.edu/~moore/pubs/braids-prl.pdf">numerically in 1993</a>), and then Chenciner and Montgomery
 (<a href="https://arxiv.org/pdf/math/0011268.pdf">theoretically in 2000</a>),